 I like to make a spreadsheet and copy in the top three (non-Ad) links for each search.
 Now I can see what other companies and individuals are writing about (or making videos about) within the same topic I’m considering.
 It’s also wise to use Google Trends to see which keywords are popular.

 This should give you a lot of material to consider.
 Think about how you can write about the topic without redoing the existing articles.
 Maybe you can even use some of these results as source material, just like I’ve done with HubSpot’s guide above.

 The goal of your content is to draw in readers.
-Joanna Penn, a well-known content marketer and authority on publishing, calls content “the engine that can drive people to your website.”
+Joanna Penn, a well-known authority on publishing, calls content “the engine that can drive people to your website.”
 Getting that engine going means you’re optimized for search (so readers find you), the content is interesting (so they want to read), and proves your expertise (so they buy your book).

 Distributing Your Content

-We build successful content marketing on consistency and momentum.
+Successful content marketing is built on consistency and momentum.
 Create a strategy and stick to it.
 If the strategy isn’t working, evaluate why and redesign.
 If it is working, look for opportunities to improve.